22/11 7:30 PM

 Freiburg fans were delighted to see their side in Europa League action over the past two seasons - travelling in numbers to London for a last 16 tie against West Ham in 2023/24 - Justin Setterfield

 It is fair to state that Freiburg have exceeded all expectations in their opening four Bundesliga encounters under Schuster.
 A superb 3-1 home win over runners-up and regional rivals VfB Stuttgart made for a dream coaching debut, and the Black Forest club have pressed on from that promising platform, with a commanding 3-0 success at in-form Heidenheim being their third win out of four.
-Only a so far flawless Bayern Munich have come between Schuster's side and three points.
+It took a so-far unbeaten Bayern Munich to first stop Schuster's side from winning, and while defeat to St. Pauli was an unexpected reverse, the super start picked up pace again with a 1-0 win in Bremen and 3-1 triumph at home to Augsburg.

 In time-honoured Freiburg fashion, Schuster's sensational start has stemmed not from a revolution or a grand design, but a series of small changes.
 A couple of modest summer transfers brought some key extra attributes to Freiburg's squad, while implying confidence in the current crop of players.